Furca (genus): "Furca mauretanica"

-A tentative additional species, "F." mauretanica from the Floian stage Fezouata Formation of Morocco, was proposed in a doctoral thesis in 2006 and subsequently referred to as "probably belonging to the genus Furca".
+A tentative additional species, "Furca mauretanica" (also spelled "mauritanica") from the early Ordovician (Floian stage) Fezouata Formation of Morocco, was proposed in a doctoral thesis in 2006 and subsequently referred to as "probably belonging to the genus Furca".
 However, the name has yet to be formally published and so remains a nomen nudum.
-Phylogenetic analyses have recovered it as distinct marrelid taxon not closely related to Furca bohemica, and thus probably should be placed in a separate genus.Furca bohemica is assigned to the marrellomorph clade Marrellida.
-While historicaly placed in Mimetasteridae alongside Mimetaster, other studies have disputed this placement.
+Phylogenetic analyses have recovered it as distinct marrellid taxon not closely related to Furca bohemica, and thus probably should be placed in a separate genus.